GS Yuasa: Blue Energy Co.

 In 2009, Honda partnered with GS Yuasa to set up an EV battery supplier Blue Energy Co.
 (BEC).
 The HVs from Honda including Civic Hybrid have been powered by lithium-ion batteries manufactured by BEC which has a production facility in Kyoto.
 However, Honda has been in search for new partners aside from BEC since the late 2010s, teaming up with various companies like Nissan, General Motors, and CATL.

 Lithium Energy & Power GmbH

 In 2014, Robert Bosch GmbH and GS Yuasa partnered on next-gen Li-ion EV battery with the ambitious goals to double energy density and make it to mass market by 2020 while lowering the cost by half as well.
-The venture has ended without an meaningful outcome after Bosch has decided to outsource battery cell manufacturing in 2018.
+The venture has ended without a meaningful outcome after Bosch has decided to outsource battery cell manufacturing in 2018.